 This show is 30 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.

 You can download this mp3 file directly from here.
 Listen to other episodes here or view all episodes in our index.

-Thanks to Persson for the music, licensed using Creative Commons.
+Thanks to Forget the Whale for the music, licensed using Creative Commons.
 The song is "I Know Where You've Been."